That's me on this program documented to be almost always right, 99.8% of the time.

 You hope you don't find it, I'm sure.

-Well, going back to the officer I was just mentioning a little bit ago, it was just a suspicious person call.
+Well, going back to the officer I was just mentioning a little bit ago, it was just a suspicious person off.

-The officer responded, came up and and started chatting with him, and out of nowhere, this guy uh uh starts hitting him.
+The officer responded, came up, and started chatting with him.

-I mean, hitting him violently, and uh and trying to take his gun.
+And out of nowhere, this guy starts hitting him, hitting him violently, and tries to take his gun.

 I mean, the last thing that any officer wants to do is pull the trigger.

-I've never ever in normal for all the officers I've ever worked with or met, have ever heard anybody say, you know, I just can't wait to go to the p you pull a trigger, it's hello, I A B, right?
+I've never ever, for all the officers I've ever worked with or met, have ever heard anybody say, you know, I just can't wait to go up there and do that.

-You bet, you bet that we used to used to have a uh uh cartoon in the in the back hallway, and it was an officer pointing a gun basically at the person that was viewing it.
+We used to have a cartoon in the back hallway, and it was an officer pointing a gun basically at the person that was viewing it.

-And behind them were were all these different people, you know.
+And behind him were all these different people.

 I'd be too lenient.